Welcome to Year 2 - Tennyson

 Welcome to Year 2 Tennyson Class!

 Hello!
 My name is Miss Murphy and welcome to our class page!
-The amazing Teaching Assistants who make up the team are Mrs O'Connor and Miss Nason.
+We are lucky to have the amazing Teaching Assistant Mrs O'Connor supporting us in class.

 Our class name